felixniemeyer/benchmarking_poc/README.md

 - you can open a webpage
 - enter a private integer value
 - wait for other 2 parties to do the same
-- and after every other party has entered and commited their value, each party can see how she/he ranks among the others.
+- and after every other party has entered and committed their value, each party can see how she/he ranks among the others.

 #### Example